Azure/azure-docs-powershell-samples/azure-arc-for-servers/README.md

-# Managing Credentials on Azure ARC for Servers
+# Managing Credentials on Azure Arc for Servers

 Azure Arc, announced at [Microsoft Ignite 2019][Ignite], extends the Azure management capabilities to infrastructures across on-premises, multi-cloud, and edge devices.
 Azure Arc for Servers is one of Azure Arc technologies that enable you to manage your on-prem servers through a unified Azure control plane such as Azure Portal, PowerShell cmdlet, REST API as if they were running in Azure IaaS.